 Hermeneutics is, to quote the founder of the method, Friedrich Schleiermacher (1768-1834), “the art of understanding each other’s words”.
 However, it is not just a method to understand the spoken or written word, but also a way to explain historical events.

 There is another cycle.
 If you want to understand the particulars, it helps if you already understand the whole, but your understanding of the whole is based on understanding the particulars.
-You will have to move to and fro, on several levels:
+You will have to move back and forth, on several levels:

 - when you try to understand a book of poetry and its poems,